 Dr Deborah McAlister MBBS, FRACGP, DRCOG,DFFP

 After graduation in UK, Dr McAlister trained for Fellowship of General Practice both in UK and in QLD.
-Dr McAlister is experienced in all areas of general practice, and has acquired special skills in birth control procedures like insertion of coils and hormone implants, and has particular interest in family planning, and women's health.
+Dr McAlister is experienced in all areas of general practice, and has acquired special skills in birth control procedures like insertion of coils and hormone implants.
+Dr McAlister has particular interest in family planning, women's health, and child health.

 Workdays: Mondays to Fridays, some Saturdays

 Graduated in England and now holding Fellowship of Royal Australia College of General Practitioners in QLD, Dr Lim can assist you in all areas of general practice.
 She particularly has interest in Women’s Health, including insertion and removal of birth control coils and implants.

 BSc, MBBS (Qld),FRACGP

 Dr Amelia Stephens graduated from University of Queensland and is a qualified GP.
 She works at Clayfield Medical Centre as well as at the University of QLD Faculty of Medicine in medical education and research.
 Amelia enjoys all aspects of General Practice - Men's, Women's and Children's health, has done further training to support with mental health and enjoys working with anyone to support their wellbeing.
 Additional skills include insertion and removal of hormone implants.